Antoni Gaudí: Surpassing the Gothic

-This new constructional technique allowed Gaudí to achieve his greatest architectural goal; to perfect and go beyond Gothic style.
-The hyperboloid vaults have their center where Gothic vaults had their keystone, and the hyperboloid allows for a hole in this space to let natural light in.
-In the intersection between vaults, where Gothic vaults have ribs, the hyperboloid allows for holes as well, which Gaudí employed to give the impression of a starry sky.
+This new constructional technique allowed Gaudí to achieve his greatest architectural goal; to perfect and surpass Gothic style.
+The hyperboloid vaults have their center where Gothic vaults placed their keystone, and the hyperboloid allows for a hole in this space to let natural light in.
+In the intersection between vaults, where Gothic vaults have ribs, the hyperboloid allows holes as well, which Gaudí employed to give the impression of a starry sky.

-Gaudí complemented this organic vision of architecture with a unique spatial vision that allowed him to conceive his designs in three dimensions, unlike the flat design of traditional architecture.
-He used to say that he had acquired this spatial sense as a boy by looking at the drawings his father made of the boilers and stills he produced.
-Because of this spatial conception, Gaudí always preferred to work with casts and scale models or even improvise on-site as a work progressed.
-Reluctant to draw plans, only on rare occasions did he sketch his works—in fact, only when required by authorities.
+Gaudí complemented these insights with a unique spatial vision that allowed him to conceive his designs in three dimensions.
+He said that he had acquired this spatial sense as a boy by looking at his father's drawings of boilers and stills.
+Because of this spatial conception, Gaudí preferred to work with casts and scale models or even improvise on-site as a work progressed.
+Reluctant to draw plans, he sketched his works only when required.

 Another of Gaudí's innovations in the technical realm was the use of a scale model to calculate structures: for the church of the Colònia Güell, he built a 1:10 scale model with a height of 4 m in a shed next to the building.
 There, he set up a model that had strings with small bags full of birdshot hanging from them.
-On a drawing board that was attached to the ceiling he drew the floor of the church, and he hung the strings (for the catenaries) with the birdshot (for the weight) from the supporting points of the building—columns, intersection of walls.
+On a drawing board that was attached to the ceiling he drew the floor of the church, and he hung the strings (for the catenaries) with the birdshot (for the weight) from the supporting points of the building—columns and corners.
 These weights produced a catenary curve in both the arches and vaults.
-At that point, he took a picture that, when inverted, showed the structure for columns and arches that Gaudí was looking for.
+At that point, he took a photograph that, when inverted, showed the structure for columns and arches.
 Gaudí then painted over these photographs with gouache or pastel.
-The outline of the church defined, he recorded every single detail of the building: architectural, stylistic and decorative.
+The outline of the church defined, he recorded every detail of the building: architectural, stylistic and decorative.